joonho3020/joonho3020.github.io/articles/xls-article.md

 - "Take this language for example - it cannot express any control flow.
 It's feed forward only.
 Which essentially means, it is impossible to express most of the difficult parts of the problems people solve in hardware.
 I hate Verilog, I would love a better solution, but this language is like designing a software programming language that has no concept of run-time conditionals."

-My guess is that there wasn't a real hardware engineer in the XLS team to guide them in the right direction.
-Still, it is unfortunate that the XLS team just decided to disregard feedback when they had the chance of rethinking things from ground up...
+My guess is that there wasn’t a hardware engineer on the XLS team to guide them in the right direction.
+It’s unfortunate that the XLS team chose to disregard feedback when they had the opportunity to rethink the project from the ground up.

 ---

 ## Conclusion

-All in all, I don't think XLS is suitable for initial prototyping of designs (let alone for tapeouts).
-The abstraction isn't high enough to have a productivity edge over RTL, and the generated RTL will have lower QoR compared to hand written RTL implementations.
-The automatic pipelining isn't really helpful in most cases (especially when it probably isn't accurate), and the ergonomics of the frontend language doesn't help with productivity either.
-Also, it is difficult to perform integration tests in a full SoC context because you have to write gluecode to stitch the generated verilog into the SoC as well (although this is a problem of most HLS tools and a potentially interesting research question).
+Overall, I don’t think XLS is suitable for initial prototyping of designs, let alone for tapeouts.
+The abstraction level isn’t high enough to provide a productivity advantage over RTL, and the generated RTL will have lower QoR compared to hand-written RTL implementations.
+The automatic pipelining feature is not particularly helpful in most cases, especially when its accuracy is questionable.
+Additionally, the ergonomics of the frontend language do not enhance productivity.
+Integration testing in a full SoC context is also challenging because you need to write glue code to integrate the generated Verilog into the SoC, although this issue is common among many HLS tools and could be a potential area for research.

-Nevertheless, I do appreciate that they tried building a new hardware design language from scratch and tried out new abstractions.
-Bringing in software techniques into hardware design is definitely something that researchers should work on and have the potential to unlock new possibilities.
-Admittedly, this is a very tricky field as you need a person with background on both hardware design and programming languages.
-What we should do is to learn from past mistakes and start over: do a better job next time.
-When building tools, there is always room for improvement.
+Nevertheless, I appreciate their effort in building a new hardware design language from scratch and exploring new abstractions.
+Integrating software techniques into hardware design is a valuable area for research and has the potential to unlock new possibilities.
+Admittedly, this is a challenging field that requires expertise in both hardware design and programming languages.
+We should learn from past mistakes and aim to do better next time.
+There is always room for improvement when developing tools.

 [^1]: The definition of "correct" abstraction boundaries can differ from situation to situation.
 But in this case, it is simply wrong in all cases.
 [^2]: Technically, backpressure bugs can still happen but I'm just trying to be nice here.